MohitRS/ML_Health/README.md

-# ML_Health
+# COMP90089: Machine Learning Applications for Health
 Assignment 2

 # Profound Hypotension Analysis - ICU Patients

 ### Author: Mohit Rudraraju Suresh
+### 1390758

 ## Assignment Details:
-This repository contains the code, datasets, and outputs for the "Profound Hypotension Analysis - ICU Patients" assignment.
+This repository contains the code, datasets, and outputs for the "Profound Hypotension Analysis - ICU Patients" - assignment 2.
 The primary objective of this project is to analyze the clinical data of ICU patients experiencing profound hypotension and derive insights regarding patient outcomes, demographics, and associated comorbidities.

 ## Problem Description:
 Profound hypotension can be a critical condition for patients in the ICU.
 This project aims to: